MICHIGAN’S EXPUNGEMENT LAW: WHO NOW QUALIFIES FOR EXPUNGEMENT?

-Therefore, even if your record is sealed, it can still be obtained through criminal background checks for employment, insurance, etc. This is why expungement is highly recommended as it is the most effective and preferred method to ensure a clean record.
+It's important to note that even with a sealed record, it can still be obtained through criminal background checks for employment, insurance, and other purposes.
+This is why expungement is highly recommended as it is the most effective and preferred method to ensure a clean record.

 CHANGE IN CURRENT MICHIGAN EXPUNGEMENT LAW

-Michigan’s new expungement law maintains the typical process, where a person eligible to have an offense set aside must demonstrate to the court that issued the conviction that they deserve the expungement.
-This will be done through an evaluation of their actions from the date of conviction until the date of the petition.
+Michigan's new expungement law follows the typical process, requiring eligible individuals to demonstrate to the court that issued the conviction their worthiness for expungement.
+This evaluation is based on their actions from the date of conviction until the petition date.

-The applicable minimum time periods are as follows:
+The minimum time periods for eligibility are as follows:

-Seven (7) or more years before applying to set aside more than one felony conviction.
+Seven or more years to apply for setting aside multiple felony convictions.

-The applicable time period begins on the latest date of the following:
+The applicable time period starts from the latest of the following dates:

-Placement of the sentence for the conviction that the applicant seeks to set aside.
+Placement of the sentence for the conviction being sought for expungement.

-Completion of probation or discharge from parole placed for the conviction that the applicant seeks to set aside.
+Completion of probation or discharge from parole for the conviction being sought for expungement.

-Completion of any term of imprisonment placed for the conviction that the applicant seeks to set aside.
+Completion of any term of imprisonment for the conviction being sought for expungement.

 MANY TRAFFIC OFFENSES ARE NOW ELIGIBLE

-Michigan’s previous expungement law prevented all traffic offenses from being eligible for expungement.
-Now, most traffic offenses are now eligible, with the following exceptions:
+Under Michigan's previous expungement law, traffic offenses were not eligible for expungement.
+However, most traffic offenses are now eligible for expungement, with a few exceptions:

-A 2nd or subsequent conviction for operating while intoxicated or impaired (OWI, “drunk driving”)
+Second or subsequent convictions for operating while intoxicated or impaired (OWI, "drunk driving")

-A traffic offense committed by a person holding a CDL endorsement while operating a commercial vehicle
+Traffic offenses committed by individuals holding a CDL endorsement while operating a commercial vehicle

-On Dec.
-16th, 2020, the Michigan Senate approved several bills that would further expand eligibility for expungement, allowing for people with first-time drunken driving convictions to get their record cleared.
-It would not permit expungement of subsequent drunken driving offenses or convictions involving injury or death.
+On December 16th, 2020, the Michigan Senate approved bills to further expand expungement eligibility.
+This includes allowing individuals with first-time drunken driving convictions to have their records cleared.
+However, subsequent drunken driving offenses or convictions involving injury or death cannot be expunged.

-Further, an order setting aside a conviction for a traffic offense does not require the conviction to be removed or expunged from the applicant’s driving record under the Secretary of State (SOS).
-The offense will remain on the applicant’s driving record.
+It's important to note that setting aside a conviction for a traffic offense does not require the removal or expungement of the conviction from the applicant's driving record under the Secretary of State (SOS).
+The offense will still remain on the applicant's driving record.

 MULTIPLE FELONIES COMMITTED AT THE SAME TIME NOW COUNT AS ONE

-Prior to this new law, two felony convictions, no matter the circumstances, were ineligible for expungement.
-However, the new law counts two (2) or more felony convictions are counted as one if they occurred within 24 hours of each other and were part of the same circumstance.
-This provision will provide relief to a very large number of people.
+Previously, two felony convictions were ineligible for expungement.
+However, under the new law, two or more felony convictions are counted as one if they occurred within 24 hours of each other and were part of the same circumstance.
+This provision will provide relief to many individuals.

-A crime involving the possession or use of a dangerous weapon.
+Crimes involving the possession or use of a dangerous weapon

 Crimes punishable by 10 years or more

-SB681, approved by the Michigan Senate on Dec.
-16th, 2020, would create a process to automatically set aside certain offenses for youth who stay out of trouble and seal juvenile court records from public view.
-Currently, those with juvenile records must wait until they are at least 18 to apply for expungement.
-This bill would remove the age requirement for eligibility and allow people to apply for expungement one (1) year after their court supervision ends.
-It would also allow traffic offenses to be set aside, which aren’t eligible under the current juvenile expungement law.
+SB681, approved by the Michigan Senate on December 16th, 2020, aims to create a process for automatically setting aside certain offenses for youth who maintain good behavior and sealing their juvenile court records from public view.
+Currently, individuals with juvenile records must wait until they are at least 18 to apply for expungement.
+This bill removes the age requirement and allows individuals to apply for expungement one year after their court supervision ends.
+It also expands eligibility to include traffic offenses, which are currently not eligible under the existing juvenile expungement law.

-Automatic expungement without an application would kick in two (2) years after the end of a juvenile’s court supervision, or when they turn 18; whichever happens later.
+Automatic expungement without an application will take effect either two years after the end of a juvenile's court supervision or when they turn 18, whichever happens later.

-One of the most progressive changes to the current Michigan expungement statute is the addition of automatic expungement for both felonies and misdemeanors.
-However, there are also many conditions, exceptions and exclusions to this provision.
-To give the state time to figure out a system to implement this, automatic expungements will not begin until Oct.
-12th, 2022.
+One significant change to the current Michigan expungement statute is the addition of automatic expungement for both felonies and misdemeanors.
+However, there are various conditions, exceptions, and exclusions to this provision.
+To allow time for the implementation of this system, automatic expungements will not begin until October 12th, 2022.

 EXPUNGEMENT OF MARIJUANA CONVICTIONS:

-For the first time since the legalization of recreational marijuana on Dec.
-6th, 2018, there is now an opportunity to expunge misdemeanor marijuana offenses.
-Effective immediately, a person convicted of one or more marijuana offense can file an application to have them set aside.
-When filed, the reasonable presumption that the offense would have been lawful after Dec.
-6th, 2018 arises.
+Since the legalization of recreational marijuana on December 6th, 2018, there is now an opportunity to expunge misdemeanor marijuana offenses.
+Individuals convicted of one or more marijuana offenses can now file an application to have them set aside.
+Once filed, there is a reasonable presumption that the offense would have been lawful after December 6th, 2018.

-The prosecuting agency who prosecuted the case has 60 days to object.
-In this case, they would hold a hearing to prove that the conduct which caused the conviction is still a criminal violation.
-It's important to note that being in possession of or cultivating up to two times the amount permissible is a civil infraction, not a criminal conviction.
+The prosecuting agency responsible for the case has 60 days to object.
+If they do object, a hearing will be held to prove that the conduct leading to the conviction is still a criminal violation.
+It's important to note that being in possession of or cultivating up to two times the permissible amount is considered a civil infraction, not a criminal conviction.

-Therefore, if someone was previously charged with the felony of growing 24 plants or less and the offense was plead as a misdemeanor, it is eligible for expungement.
-Therefore, the prosecution cannot rebut the presumption.
-Growing up to 24 plants, while is two times more than what is permissible, is only a civil infraction under the Michigan Regulation and Taxation of Marijuana Act (MRTMA).
+Therefore, if someone was previously charged with the felony of growing 24 plants or less but had the offense pleaded down to a misdemeanor, it is eligible for expungement.
+The prosecution cannot rebut the presumption because growing up to 24 plants, although twice the permissible amount, is considered a civil infraction under the Michigan Regulation and Taxation of Marijuana Act (MRTMA).

 OFFENSES THAT ARE INELIGIBLE FOR EXPUNGEMENT

-The following offenses may not expunged, whether by application or the automatic process:
+The following offenses are not eligible for expungement, whether through application or the automatic process:

-A felony, or an attempt to commit a felony, which carries the maximum punishment of life imprisonment.
+Felonies or attempts to commit felonies carrying a maximum punishment of life imprisonment.

-a felony conviction for domestic violence if the person has a previous misdemeanor conviction for domestic violence; or a violation of Chapter LXVIIA (Human Trafficking) or Chapter LXXXIII-A (Michigan Anti-Terrorism Act) of the Michigan Penal Code.
+Felony convictions for domestic violence if the person has a previous misdemeanor conviction for domestic violence, or violations of Chapter LXVIIA (Human Trafficking) or Chapter LXXXIII-A (Michigan Anti-Terrorism Act) of the Michigan Penal Code.

-Under the automatic expungement provision, the obligation to pay restitution is not relieved when it is owed to the victim of a crime, nor would it affect the jurisdiction of the convicting court with regard to enforcing restitution.
+Under the automatic expungement provision, the responsibility to pay restitution remains even when owed to the crime victim.
+The convicting court still maintains jurisdiction to enforce restitution.

-Further, a conviction set aside under the application process, a marijuana misdemeanor offense, or a conviction set aside automatically could be considered a prior conviction.
-This determination can be made by a court, law enforcement agency, prosecuting attorney, or the attorney general (as applicable), for purposes of charging a crime as a second or subsequent offense, or for sentencing under habitual offender statutes.
+A conviction that has been set aside through the application process, a marijuana misdemeanor offense, or an automatically set-aside conviction may still be considered a prior conviction.
+This determination can be made by a court, law enforcement agency, prosecuting attorney, or the attorney general (as applicable).
+It may impact charging a subsequent offense or sentencing under habitual offender statutes.

-Additionally, a conviction, including any records relating to the conviction and any records concerning a collateral action that has been set aside under the act, cannot be used as evidence in an action for negligent hiring, admission, or licensure against any person.
+Furthermore, a conviction and any related records, including those of collateral actions, that have been set aside under the act cannot be used as evidence in a negligent hiring, admission, or licensure case against any individual.